Table Of Contents

 1. Kube-public

 This is the namespace that any user can read with or without authentication.
-Kubernetes uses the kube-public namespace to expose any cluster information required for booting up components, and so Kubernetes itself often manages the namespace.
+Kubernetes uses the kube-public namespace to expose cluster information required to boot components, so Kubernetes itself often manages the namespace.

 2. Kube-system

 This is the namespace that Kubernetes itself uses to manage its own components.
-The kube-system namespace tends to have fairly permissive policies, so it is not recommended to add normal workloads to it.
+The kube-system namespace typically has relatively permissive policies, so it is not recommended to deploy standard workloads there.

 3. Default